it-at-m/opensource.muenchen.de/security.md

 A close integration of IT management and information security is necessary to meet these requirements.
 Intermunicipal collaboration can also help standardize evaluation processes, share results, and reduce effort.

-This is also the strategic position of the BSI and the AG KRITIS. (+ links)
+The strategic position of the [BSI](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Informationen-und-Empfehlungen/Freie-Software/freie-software.html), as well as that of the [AG KRITIS](https://ag.kritis.info/politische-forderungen/#opensource), also advocate the use of open-source software to improve IT security and reduce vendor dependencies.

 ## Use